adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 +++
-title = "[Essay] Can AI be conscious?" date = 2022-07-26 description = """This post is a reflexion on the possibility for an AI to be conscious and our capacity, as human beings, to recognize it"""
+title = "[Essay] Can AI be conscious?" date = 2022-10-06 description = """In this essay, I propose a reflection on the possibility for an AI to be conscious and our capacity, as human beings, to recognize it"""